 What Does It Teach?

+Baby Soda Bottles will instantly become a staple of your classroom or household, no matter what your scientists' ages.
+The thick plastic material is nearly unbreakable and makes the perfect closable container for all kinds of materials.
 Baby Soda Bottles™ can be used to teach kids more things than you can imagine!
 Grow plants, observe critters, collect water samples, explore different densities, hydrate polymer crystals, and mix all the colors you can find in a rainbow.
-Kids are only limited by their own creativity—put one of these test tubes in their hands and they’ll be sure to discover something new!
+The only limit on the possibilities for Baby Soda Bottles is your imagination and creativity!

 - These are great Review by ClassMom